Precession-induced nonclassicality of the free induction decay of NV centers by a dynamical polarized nuclear spin bath: Introduction

 Here we investigate how the nonclassicality of the FID process is induced by the nuclear spin precession dynamics.
 Since the external magnetic field and the nuclear spin polarization are two experimentally controllable mechanisms manipulating the nuclear spin precession dynamics, we found that the dynamical behavior of FID and the corresponding CHER are sensitive to both controllable properties.
 We have also observed a transition between classicality and nonclassicality by engineering the nuclear spin bath via the polarization orientation, particularly the $x$ component of the polarization.
 Consequently, we can attribute the nonclassical traits of the electron spin FID process to the behavior of nuclear spin precession dynamics based on the response to two controllable properties.
+Finally, in order to underpin the experimental viability of our numerical simulation, we also present an experimental pulse sequence for carrying out the model.